curityio/sms-tele2-plugin/README.md

 `Send Flash SMS`|   false    | When enabled, the service will send flash sms, which is not stored on the device.

 ## Build plugin
+First, collect credentials to the Curity Nexus, to be able to fetch the SDK.
+Create a file called `gradle.properties` in the root of the repository, and put the credentials there.

+Then, build the plugin by:
 `./gradlew dist`